irowbin/league-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 It  will first build the `simple-table-lib` and then the app.

+You can also run `npm run build-lib` which builds the library that has been used within the app.
+If you make changes on library, you need to rebuild or configure script with `--watch` flag so whenever you make changes on library, it runs the incremental builds and reflects the changes in app.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).